-The Bonds and the presently outstanding tax supported debt of the District are rated "Aaa" and "AAA" by Moody's Investors Service, Inc. ("Moody's") and S&P Global Ratings, a division of S&P Global Inc. ("S&P"), respectively by virtue of the guarantee of the Permanent School Fund of the State.
-See "THE PERMANENT SCHOOL FUND GUARANTEE PROGRAM" and APPENDIX D. The presently outstanding unenhanced tax-supported debt of the District is rated "A1" (negative outlook) by Moody's and "A+" (stable outlook) by S&P. An explanation of the significance of such ratings may be obtained from the company furnishing the rating.
+It is expected that S&P Global Ratings, a division of S&P Global Inc. ("S&P"), will assign its municipal bond rating of "AA" (stable outlook) to the Bonds with the understanding that upon delivery of the Bonds, a municipal bond insurance policy insuring the timely payment of the principal of and interest on the Bonds will be issued by BAM.
+The Bonds and the presently outstanding tax supported debt of the District are rated "A1" (negative outlook) and "A+" by Moody's Investors Service, Inc. ("Moody's") and S&P, respectively, without regard to credit enhancement.
+The District has other issues outstanding that are rated "Aaa" and "AAA" by Moody's and S&P, respectively, by virtue of the guarantee of the Permanent School Fund of the State of Texas.
+An explanation of the significance of such ratings may be obtained from the company furnishing the rating.
 The ratings reflect only the views of such organizations and the District makes no representation as to the appropriateness of the ratings.
 There is no assurance that such ratings will continue for any given period of time or that they will not be revised downward or withdrawn entirely by either or both of such rating companies, if in the judgment of either or both of such companies, circumstances so warrant.
-Any such downward revision or withdrawal of such ratings, may have an adverse effect on the market price of the Bonds.
+Any such downward revision or withdrawal of such ratings may have an adverse effect on the market price of the Bonds.